marta-0/pneumonia_detection_from_xrays/README.md

 This project is part of the **Udacity AI for Healthcare** nanodegree program.

 The **Project Overview**, **Pneumonia and X-Rays in the Wild** and **About the Dataset** sections below are taken from the starter description of the project delivered by Udacity.
-The **Project Steps** section has been amended and is complemendet by my comments and contains my results.
+The **Project Steps** section has been amended and is complemented by my comments and contains my results.

 ## Project Overview